lemontron/poon-router/README.md

 - `screen` is your basic bog standard router, it will render only one screen at a time.
 This is what you typically think of in a router.
-- `stack` (default) on the other hand is more like a mobile app, where you can navigate to a new screen, and the old screen will stay in the background.
+- `stack` (default) on the other hand is more like a mobile app, where you can navigate to a new screen, and the old screen will stay in the DOM.
 This is useful for building full blown apps with animations.

+When you use Stack, the stack contents will just append to the bottom of the current content, which is because we expect some sort of framework like Poon-UI.

 ## Navigation